Indian Centre for Space Physics

 The Indian Centre for Space Physics (ICSP) is an Indian non-profit research organisation dedicated to carrying out advanced research in astronomy, astrophysics and space science.
 It is a sister institute of the University of Calcutta and the University of Gour Banga.
 It is located in the southern part of the city of Kolkata.
-It is shifting to its new Integrated campus on the Eastern metropolitan bypass 50 meters from Jyotirindra Nandy Metro station behind Metro Cash and Carry.
-Its Ionospheric and Earthquake Research Centre and optical observatory (IERCOO) where a 24-inch optical telescope (Vashista) has been installed.
+It is located to its new Integrated campus on the Eastern metropolitan bypass 70 meters from Jyotirindra Nandy Metro station behind Metro Cash and Carry.
+Its Ionospheric and Earthquake Research Centre and optical observatory (IERCOO) where a 24-inch optical telescope (Vashista) has been installed is located at Sitapur, West Medinipur, where Astrotourism facility is opened.
 School and college students regularly carry out sky watching using its 10-inch telescope (Arundhati).
-The ground floor of the Integrated Campus will have an Astronomy and Space Museum which will be inaugurated very soon.
+The ground floor of the Integrated Campus has Museum of Astronomy and Space Museum.